onflow/flip-fest/README.md

 ![image](https://user-images.githubusercontent.com/8709330/133093074-c64a6a04-3ee6-42d3-837d-d75ab9328a20.png)

+# 🚧 FLIP Fest has been completed! 🚧

+To see the winners and all the amazing projects produced by the participants, see the [winners](./winners).

+---

 # Welcome to Flow's FLIP Fest

 This event is being moderated through [HackerEarth](https://www.hackerearth.com/challenges/hackathon/flip-fest/).
 If you interested in participating, please review all the details of the event and register through the link above.